instant-high/wav2lip-onnx/README.md

 (Running on GPU possible but some changes needed)

-No additional modifications like face enhancement, face alignment.
+No additional functions like face enhancement, face alignment.
 Just same functions as the original repo: https://github.com/Rudrabha/Wav2Lip

 (Modified)Face detection is taken from